Mexico Travel Guide › Zacatecas

 Convenient non-stop flights connect Zacatecas with Chicago, Dallas, and Los Angeles in the US.
 There are also non-stop flights to Tijuana airport, which is directly accessible from the US border near San Diego.
 Otherwise, most other flights route through Mexico City (there are no non-stop flights from Canada or Europe).

 Zacatecas airport is 27km north of the city center.
-The only way to get into the center is by taxi; airport taxis charge a fixed rate of around M$400 (ask your hotel to arrange one for the trip back).
+The only way to get into the center is by taxi; airport taxis charge a fixed rate of around M$400 (ask the hotel to arrange one for the trip back).

 Within Mexico, first-class long-distance buses are an economical and comfortable alternative to flying – to Zacatecas, there are frequent long-distance bus services to the cities of northern Mexico, the Bajío, and Mexico City (6–8hr).